woodcrafty/PyETo/README.rst

 License
 =======
-BSD 3-Clause "New" or "Revised" License
+BSD 3-Clause "New" or "Revised" License.
+See LICENSE.txt for details.